THE LEDGER: YOUR MASTER SOURCING LIST

 WILLIAM WHITELEY & SONS - Sheffield, England

-Core Products: Tailor's shears, embroidery scissors and industrial cutting tools.
+Core Products: Classic Tailor's Sidebent shears, the high-performance 'EXO' series (featuring titanium-nitride ceramic coating), delicate embroidery scissors and bespoke industrial shears.

 THE BRITISH HAMPER COMPANY – Lincoln, Lincolnshire